GeorgeET15/arcade-lib/CONTRIBUTING.md

-# Contributing to Arcade Library
+# Contributing to ARCADE: Awesome Rendering Control And Dynamics Engine

-Thank you for your interest in contributing to Arcade Library!
+Thank you for your interest in contributing to ARCADE (Awesome Rendering Control And Dynamics Engine)!
 We welcome contributions to improve this lightweight C library for retro 2D game development.

 ## How to Contribute